karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- Validated diffs for ops‑only acceptance (no full listings):
+  - Reissued correct unified diffs for new test and doc updates.

 - Patch workspace policy: exclude from ALL archives (full and diff).
   - Code: filterFiles and tar filter updated; bootstrap archiver excludes .stan/patch.
   - Tests: combine archive behavior updated (no patch dir); fixed regex escaping in attempts[] integration test.